 It can feel lonely to be stuck in your head with your thoughts; sometimes letting them out is the only way to feel like you’re releasing the tension that’s building, to feel like you’re not the only one bearing the heavy load.
 However, once you let out some of the steam, it’s likely going to build up again.
 That’s when it’s time for a better solution.

 “Rumination can be a problem because it rarely offers new insights or solutions on how to handle a situation,” Jodee Virgo writes for The Everygirl.
 “Instead it emotionally hijacks us and intensifies our negative feelings,” essentially, making us prisoners to our own thoughts, she continues.

-Second, you may want to examine your thought patterns — are these thoughts based in reality, or are they cognitive distortions?
+- Examine your thought patterns.
+Are these thoughts based in reality, or are they cognitive distortions?
 Are you ruminating on something that’s out of your control?
 If so, think about whether dwelling on it is helping the matter or whether it’s just keeping you worked up.
 Even if your rumination is based in reality, think about the worst that could happen.
 Could you handle that scenario?
 I bet you could.

-Finally, if rumination is impacting your ability to function, or harming your quality of life, talking to a therapist can give you an objective point of view and guide you towards a calmer, less worried mind.
+- Talk to a Therapist.
+If rumination is impacting your ability to function, lowering your self-esteem, or harming your quality of life, talking to a therapist can give you an objective point of view and guide you towards a calmer, less worried mind.
 Don’t you think you owe it to yourself?